sandner-art/SCIENCE-AF25-Absolute-Theories/CIP/draft/cip_paper_draft_v3.md

 It is time for physics to stop working against the grain, acknowledge this fundamental laziness, and embrace the resultant clarity.
 The simplicity was there all along; we were just too busy building machines to notice.

-Fundamental physics progresses by adding quntitative complexity without qualitative shifts.
+Fundamental physics progresses by adding quantitative complexity without qualitative shifts.
 Standard Model and GR work locally; unification fails.
 Dark matter, big-bang based cosmology, dark energy, measurement, quantum gravity remain issues.
 The response: add dimensions (strings), add universes (multiverses), add fields (inflation).
 These are intricate, mathematically elaborate, and explain little fundamentally.
 They resemble epicycles as parsimony is absent.
 Testability is often absent.

 **1.2 Simplicity Was Overlooked**